 3. At "Disk Cleanup" window, click Clean up system files.

 4. Check the following files to delete and then click OK:

 - Temporary Windows Installation files. **

-* Delete the "Previous Windows Installations" files only if your current Windows installation is working fine.
-This option will delete the "$WINDOWS.~BT" and "Windows.old" folders on Windows 10.
+* Delete the "Previous Windows Installations" files only if Windows is working without problems after updating Windows 10 to its latest version.
+On the hand hand, definitely delete the "Previous installations" files when having problems to install the latest Windows 10 build.
+(This option will delete the "$WINDOWS.~BT" and "Windows.old" folders on Windows 10.)

 ** By checking this option you "ll delete the temporary installation files which are stored at "$WINDOWS.~BT" folder on Windows 7 or 8 OS and the "$WINDOWS.~WS" folder on Windows 10.